 Sometimes you want to view a value in your code but you don't want to pause execution.
 Rather than sprinkle

-console.log() statements throughout your code, you can use a new type of breakpoint added in Firefox 67, the logpoint.
+console.log() statements throughout your code, you can use a special type of breakpoint, the logpoint.
 Logpoints print a message to the Console panel instead of pausing code execution.

 To create a logpoint: